aravindvtvr/git-training/README.md

 # git-training

-This Project os for leaning GITHUB
+This Project is for leaning GITHUB